jvliegen/gameboy/journal.md

 # Development journal

+## November 20th 2018
+The Fetch-Decode-Execute cycle in the control path of the processor has been adapted.
+Now, the execute state can live longer than a single clock cycle.
+The exact length is determined by the opcode.

+Now, the trick now is to drive the correct outputs in the correct cycle of Execute.

+While _studying the blueprints_ (LOL: Command and Conquer) a detailed understanding of the ALU is achieved.
+While pondering over the controlpath, the ALU is being implemented.

 ## November 19th 2018
 Stuck ... that is the word.
 The fact that here are a multiple number of cycles for an instruction is, inconvenient let's say.
 A _load_ takes 4 cycles, unless the left operand XOR the right operand are "110", then it is a 8 cycle operation.
 But, in the case of where both left and right operand are "110", it's a special command: _halt_.

 Redesigning the control path is required. *BRB*

 ## November 15th 2018
-With a _simple_ example compiled, it's studying time.
+With a _simple_ example ROM compiled, it's studying time.
  ... *OR* ...
 Wait a minute ...
 If I use this machine code, to test the hardware implementation, it could act as pointer to which instruction is to be implemented next.
 Additionally, it'll give some insight on how "grown-ups" do software development.